ISL 2019-20: Carles Cuadrat happy with debutants in Bengaluru's goalless draw | Goal.com

 ISL 2019-20: Carles Cuadrat happy with debutants in Bengaluru's goalless draw

-Bengaluru FC started their title-defending campaign with a goalless draw against a gritty NorthEast United FC at Kanteerava Stadium on Monday.
+Bengaluru FC started their title defence with a goalless draw against a gritty NorthEast United FC at Kanteerava Stadium on Monday.

 It was a difficult turf to play in as the torrential downpour made the pitch slippery.
 Bengaluru FC could not play their natural free-flowing passing football against the Highlanders.